satyam0236/Bharat_Intern-SMS_Spam_Classification/README.md

 Welcome to the SMS Spam Classifier project!
 This project aims to build a machine learning model capable of classifying SMS messages as either spam or not spam (ham).
 We've utilized Jupyter Notebook along with Python libraries such as pandas, scikit-learn, numpy, and matplotlib to develop this classifier.

 ## Dataset
 Our dataset comprises SMS messages labeled as either spam or ham.
-You can find the dataset in the `data` directory named `sms_spam.csv`.
+You can find the dataset in the `data` directory named `SMSSpamCollection.csv`.
 It's sourced from [insert dataset source here].

 ## Usage
 To get started with this project, follow these steps: